 Bulletproof Handyman

-What Can a Handyman Do in Marion in Marion County, Florida?
+What Can a Handyman Do Without a License in Marion in Marion County, Florida?

 Florida does not issue a general “handyman license.”
 In Marion County (and the City of Marion area), whether you need a contractor license depends on (1) the type of work (structural, roofing, electrical, plumbing, HVAC) and (2) whether permits are required.
 Florida’s commonly-cited “$500 handyman exemption” is not a statewide handyman license—it's a narrow owner-builder/permit-related concept and does not allow unlicensed contracting in regulated trades or work requiring a licensed contractor.